spmrl/spmrl-website/content/cfp.rst

 Important Dates
 ---------------

+(NEW: Submission deadline has been moved from July 5th to July 29th)

 ===================    ===============
-Submission deadline    July 05, 2013
+Submission deadline    July 29, 2013
-Author Notification    August 01, 2013
+Author Notification    August 25, 2013
-Camera ready copy      September 01, 2013
+Camera ready copy      September 5, 2013
-Workshop               October, 2013
+Workshop               October 18, 2013
 ===================    ===============

 How to Submit